 Was it just because of the greater fluency that he didn’t use the typing option?

-The applicant comments: “Although my fluency was greater, it was not a huge amount ‘better’ – I’ve got quite used to struggling through blocks and this was normal for me (that’s how I spoke) so maybe I didn’t use the gadget much was because I was ‘comfortable’ just stammering my normal way.”
+The applicant comments: “Although my fluency was greater, it was not a huge amount ‘better’ – I’ve got quite used to struggling through blocks and this was normal for me (that’s how I spoke), so maybe the reason I didn’t use the gadget much was because I was ‘comfortable’ just stammering my normal way.”

 It could take some time to answer questions through typing.
 Would he feel under time pressure and write less because the interviewers were waiting?

-Another person who was offered this facility found the natural tendency was to speak (and block) rather than type.
+Another person who stammers who was offered this facility found the natural tendency was to speak (and block) rather than type.

 This is an example of a reasonable adjustment which could be required by the Disability Discrimination Act.
 It is good that it was done in such a way that he felt he was not under time pressure and had permission to take his time to give answers.